 Depth of the pond

 Essentially the deepest you can go with a standard garden pond is 60 cm.
-For a garden wildlife pond, experts recommend a 24 -36 inch depth.
-This kind of depth is proper for invertebrates, although vertebrates would thrive in it too.
+Experts recommend a 24 -36 inch depth for a garden wildlife pond.
+This depth is proper for invertebrates, although vertebrates would also thrive.

-It also ensures that the entire pond does not freeze during the winter months.
-Keeping a small body of water at a deeper depth ensures that the wildlife can thrive.
+It also ensures that the entire pond does not freeze during winter.
+Keeping a small body of water deeper ensures that the wildlife can thrive.

 Water is reflective, so I don’t have to worry about it looking too shallow or deep.
 The depth of a pond influences oxygen circulation in the water.
 The depth and amount of leaf debris during summer also influence the amount of oxygen at the bottom.

-I decided that I would keep the depth of my pond at 30 centimeters.
-I preferred this depth because it wouldn’t be smelly when I had to clean it out.
+I decided to keep my pond’s depth at 30 centimeters.
+I preferred this depth because it wouldn’t be smelly when cleaning it.
 It also saved me extra digging.

 Best size of wildlife ponds

 I discovered that a large pond attracts more wildlife.
-The amount of space set aside for the pond also determines how big it will be.
-Size and depth go hand in hand in the sense of having sufficient room for wildlife to move and spawn.
+The amount of space for the pond also determines how big it will be.
+Size and depth go hand in hand in having sufficient room for wildlife to move and spawn.

 When considering the location of my pond, my goal will be to ensure that I don’t hit utility cables or pipes.
 I came across expert advice to station it in my backyard, where clay soil is an excellent component for ponds.
 Pond animals like newts appreciate clay; it gets waterlogged, making it an ideal place to lodge in.
 It is best to look at the plans for a house before starting the building process.